web-eid/web-eid.js/README.md

 **`AuthenticateOptions.headers`**
 This optional field may contain additional HTTP headers which the browser extension will use while making the **auth challenge** and **auth token** requests.
 For example, this option can be used to specify authorization headers.

+**`AuthenticateOptions.lang`**
+An optional ISO 639-1 two-letter language code to specify the Web-eID native application's user interface language.
+When the website allows users to specify their preferred website language, this option may be used to display the Web-eID native application's dialogs in the same language as the user preferred website's language.

 #### Authenticate returns